 South Africa is widely recognised as one of the world’s best whale watching destinations.
 Each year these gargantuan sea mammals migrate from Antarctica to warmer climates and can be spotted at various points along the coastal belt of southern Africa.
-The most prolific sightings take place in the Western Cape between June and November each year.
+The most prolific sightings take place in Cape Town between June and November each year.

-Of the various whale species to be seen in these parts, including humpback and Brydes whales, southern right whales are the most common.
+Of the various whale species to be seen in Cape Town, including humpback and Brydes whales, southern right whales are the most common.
 Prior to the protection laws of 1935, owing to their docility, slow and graceful swimming speeds, and carcass floatability, whalers considered southern right whales to be the right whales to hunt.
 Nowadays, as Cape Town Tourism aptly puts it, the same slow speed has made them “the right whale to watch”.

 Like its two northern cousins, the southern right whale has noticeable callosities (hard skin patches with a consistency similar to human nails) on its head.
 It also has a particularly broad back, no dorsal fin, and an elongated arching mouth that begins above the eye.
 Its skin is a very dark charcoal grey or black, with some white patches on its underbelly.
 Two leviathan nostrils or blowholes, account for the v-shaped blow observed by delighted whale watchers.